Sreeja-Pasunuti-dev/Currency-Converter/README.md

-Currency Converter
+# Currency Converter 💰

 A simple currency converter that uses live exchange rates to convert between different currencies.

-Features:
+## 🛠️ Technologies Used

+- **HTML** – for structuring the page
+- **CSS** – for styling the layout
+- **JavaScript** – for implementing functionality and fetching live exchange rates
+- **Currency API** – for fetching real-time exchange rates

+## 💡 Features

-Convert between currencies (e.g., USD to INR).
+- Convert between different currencies (e.g., USD to INR).

-Responsive design.

-Fetches live data from the Currency API.

-Setup:
-Clone the repository.

-Open index.html in your browser.

-Usage:
-Enter the amount you want to convert.

-Select "From" and "To" currencies.

-Click "Get Exchange Rate" to see the conversion.

-API:
+- Responsive design, compatible with both desktop and mobile.
-Uses the Currency API to fetch exchange rates.
+- Fetches live data from the Currency API to provide up-to-date exchange rates.
+- Clean, user-friendly interface.